New York community action agency programs.

 In a crisis, cash grants may be offered to New York families as part of the federal government Emergency Food and Shelter program.
 A matrix of resources are available to address housing, food and energy bills needs.
 It is always better to prevent homelessness and malnutrition if possible.
 Help is directed both to those currently homeless and toward eviction prevention services.

 This program can provide emergency one-time rent payments to prevent evictions and homelessness.
 Those individuals who are already homeless may be provided temporary shelter through a voucher system with area motels or hotels.
+Or community action agencies facilitate short term loans with NY lenders.
 This activity focuses largely on women with children and families.
 Food vouchers for use in a local store may be available from your local community action agency for all qualified residents facing a crisis.

 While direct financial assistance is not that common, most agencies offer or can direct people to some form of Homelessness Prevention and Intervention programs.
 Community action agencies do what they can to prevent homeless situations in their local towns and cities.
 Some of the Supportive Services can include Crisis Counseling, Family Development Planning, and Case Management.
 Sometimes a location will have funds for paying rent or a specialist can offer Eviction and Foreclosure Intervention advice.